Subscribe to Blog via Email

 This may differ between regions, but I attach the US version here – they are not normally too different.
 Read here.

 MANEC vs MiNEN

 MiNEN are neoplasms with two distinct neuroendocrine and non-neuroendocrine cell populations.
 They can be morphologically classified into three entities: collision, composite, and amphicrine MiNEN.
 Currently, both components composing a MiNEN must represent at least 30% of the whole tumour.
 Diagnosis of MiNEN is usually facilitated by the presence of at least one well-differentiated component which may be the Neuroendocrine or Non-Neuroendocrine component.
 However, the two components may be difficult to identify with conventional morphological techniques, particularly when they are poorly differentiated, and their identification may require additional immunohistochemical techniques.
-MiNEN usually originate from organs that contain neuroendocrine cells and in which “classical” NENs are known to develop, such as pancreas, appendix, colon, and to a lesser degree small intestine.
-Other locations in my source document includes Oesophagus, Stomach, Bilary Tract and Gallbladder, Duodenum and Ampulla of Vater and Rectum.
+MiNEN usually originates from organs that contain neuroendocrine cells and in which “classical” NENs are known to develop, such as the pancreas, appendix, colon, and to a lesser degree small intestine.
+Other locations in my source document include Oesophagus, Stomach, Biliary Tract and Gallbladder, Duodenum, and Ampulla of Vater and Rectum.

 NEC vs NET

 Having researched widely, I believe there are 8 key differences between NET and NEC: